SAP-samples/btp-azure-opensap/Week2/Unit2/README.md

 3.10 From the **Integration Suite Launchpad**, you should now be able to open any of the assigned capabilities without authorization errors.

+**In case of authorization errors:** Please use the logout button on the upper right corner of the page and login again!

 ![Integration Suite](./images/iss_230.png)

 3.11 Make sure, that you can e.g. open the **Cloud Integration** component (Design, Develop, and Operate Integration Scenarios) without any authorization error.